-Just how healthy is your dog’s skin and coat?
-Are you confident that they’re feeling fit as a fiddle?
+Does your dog have dry skin?
 Do you know how to spot the signs of doggie skin irritation?
 And what do you need to watch out in the warmer months when it comes to canine skincare?
-From dog dry skin to sore paws, this week we’re blogging about how to make sure your dog feels more comfortable in their skin all summer long.

-Before heading out in the summer sunshine, it’s pretty likely that you consider your skin.
-Though you may not wear SPF every day, it’s likely that you know it’s important to protect your skin.
+Before heading out in the summer sunshine, it’s likely that you consider your skin.
+Though you may not wear SPF every day, you still know it’s important to protect your skin.
 But what about your dog?
 We’re taking a closer look at how to care for their skin and avoid dry skin on dogs this summer.

 YuMEGA Dog, our premium skin and coat supplement, is packed with exactly the right blend, and is proven to improve condition in 3-6 weeks.
-What’s more, it’s recommended by thousands of vets, breeders and owners – so could be a great first port of call to protect their skin and coat in summertime.
-Even if your dog is getting some of this nutrition in their diet, providing a supplement with a specially balanced combination of the right oils helps to fully support their skin and coat condition.
+What’s more, it’s recommended by thousands of vets, breeders and owners – so could be a great first port of call to protect their skin and coat all year round.

 Can dogs tan?
 In a word, yes.
 If your dog has dark skin and a fine coat, you might have noticed that their pigmentation gets deeper in summertime.
 Conversely, dogs with pale coats can get sunburn.
 Though it’s a good idea to keep your dog out of the hottest midday sun, it’s not always practical, so protect areas with short or no fur – noses, ears and bellies if they sunbathe – with a dog-safe SPF.
 Just like with people, remember to reapply if they have a swim!